wannesm/dtaidistance/docs/usage/dtw.rst

     print(distance)
     print(paths)

-The matrix with all warping paths can be visualised as follows:
+The matrix with all warping paths (or accumulated cost matrix) can be visualised as follows:

 ::